RohanAlexander/doss_toolkit_book/docs/068-he_was_a_d8er_boi-more_on_strings.md

 #> 4 Shirley  italian wedding  ceasar     lasagna
 #> 5   Rohan butternut squash  garden     chicken
 #> 6     Sam butternut squash  garden     lasagna

+# We can also exlude the salad column in the output by using the following code instead
+# separate(dinner_party, food, c("soup", NA, "main course"), sep = ",")
 ```

 Using `separate()`, we now can see each course as its own column and all the commas have been removed.
-Note that it's important to specify `sep = ","` in this case, since the default option would separate by spaces as well and split soup orders into separate columns which is not what we intended.
+Note that it's important to specify `sep = ","` in this case, since the default option would separate by spaces as well and split soup orders into separate columns which is not practical for our needs.

 We can split up the information contained in the `food` column in a different way using `separate_rows()`.
 As the name might suggest, this function will split each string into distinct rows instead of columns.
 The syntax and arguments are similar to `separate()`: